Skip to main content

 Our Salient Issues

-Living Wage and Income: A wage and or income level that allows all members of the household to afford a decent standard of living.
+• Living wage and income: A wage and or income level that allows all members of the household to afford a decent standard of living.

-Forced Labor and Human Trafficking: As defined by the International Labour Organization (ILO), this includes work or service that is exacted from any person under the threat of a penalty and for which the person has not offered himself or herself voluntarily.
+Forced Labor: As defined by the ILO, this includes work or service that is obtained from any person under the threat of penalty and for which the person has not offered himself or herself voluntarily.

 Fastest-Growing Pretzel Brand Joins Hershey